Welcome to today's edition of the Rush 24-7 podcast.

 So now they've got to figure out a way.

-OK, yeah, it looks bad, but it really isn't.
+Okay, yeah, it looks bad, but it really isn't.

-This that this uh search is the same as wiretaps.
+This search is same as wiretaps.

 Stop the tape.